MiaXIA/ReactJSONFormatter/README.md

 Then it will run at [`localhost:3000`](http://localhost:3000)

 ## Usage
-Include the JSONFormatter.js file and provide the variable to render as the `value` property.
+Include the JSONFormatter.js file and provide the variable to render as the `data` property.

 ```
 import JSONFormatter from "/path to JSONFormatter.js";